Frequently Asked Questions

 Apply here – Our application process is simple and painless!

 Companies at the early stage are an ideal candidate for our Programme.
-We aim to invest in any relevant startup that hasn’t already raised a seed or Series A round from a VC.
+We are a perfect fit for startups that haven’t already raised a Series A round from a VC.

 Money is a only a small part of what we do at RebelBio.
 You can check out what our founders have to say here.